Marathon record holder Mary Keitany retires after injury - NewsBreak

 Marathon record holder Mary Keitany retires after injury

-LONDON (AP) — Marathon runner Mary Keitany retired from the sport on Wednesday because of a back injury, ending a career in which she won multiple races in London and New York and set the world record for a women-only race.

-The 39-year-old Kenyan said pandemic-related travel restrictions have stopped her from coming to Europe to get treatment on an injury sustained in 2019.
+LONDON (AP) — Marathon runner Mary Keitany has retired from the sport because of a back injury to end a career in which she won multiple races in London and New York and set the world record for a women-only race.
+The 39-year-old Kenyan says pandemic-related travel restrictions have stopped her from coming to Europe to get treatment on an injury sustained in 2019.
+Keitany won the London Marathon in 2011, ’12 and ’17.
+She finished the 2017 race in 2 hours, 17 minutes, 1 second.
+Brigid Kosgei and Paula Radcliffe are the only women to have run a marathon quicker but they were in races also containing male pacesetters.www.wcn247.com

-“Every time I thought I had got over the injury and started training hard, it became a problem again,” Keitany said.
-“So now is the time to say goodbye — if only as an elite runner — to the sport I love so much.”

 Comments / 0